 The first and most apparent difference between the two services is the design. monday.com comes with a colorful, modern aesthetic, whereas Smartsheet is bland, boring and hardly inspiring.

 Outside of the templates, it’s also much easier to get started with monday.com when you’re building a project from scratch.
 Smartsheet requires several more steps and criteria to set up views, such as a kanban board, making it a more tedious user experience compared to its competitor.
+If you like the platform though, we have a guide on how to use Smartsheet.

 Workload & Long-term Planning